When it comes to girl names starting with J, we all know a Jennifer or a Jessica.

 But they weren’t the first wildly popular J names, not by a long shot.
 Joan had a good run.
 Julia, too.
 J names for girls been favorites for ages.

-At the moment, though, it’s only the ninth most popular initial for girls, down one from the year before.
-(For boys, it comes in at #1.)
-Still, plenty of J girl names are rising, and it’s hard to imagine a Top 100 without at least a J name or two for our daughters.
+At the moment, though, it’s only the ninth most popular initial for girls.
+For boys, it comes in at #1.
+Plenty of J girl names are rising, and it’s hard to imagine a Top 100 without at least a J name or two for our daughters.

 GIRL NAMES STARTING WITH J in the US TOP 1000